Last Updated on 7 July, 2021 by Veronica

-People who suffer the most symptoms, are those who live below 1000 meters of Altitude.
-More at sea level you live, the more likely you are to be affected by altitude sickness.
+People who suffer the most symptoms are those who normally live below 1000 meters of altitude.
+The closer the sea level you live, the more likely you will be affected by altitude sickness.

-But in this post we want tell you in addition to what altitude sickness is and what the symptoms are, what interests you most for sure, which is like preventing altitude sickness in your Trips.
+But in this post, we want to tell you what the symptoms are and what interests you most, such as what steps you can take to prevent altitude sickness in your trips.

 Who is affected by altitude sickness?

-As I told you above, usually affects people who live less 1000 meters above sea level.
+As I told you above, it usually affects people who normally live less than 1000 meters above sea level.

-But the truth is that it affects differently way to different people.
+But the truth is that it affects different people in different ways.
 It also depends on how you get to your destination.

-I mean, if you’re doing a high mountain route and you go up very fast will affect you differently if you are going to Cuzco (3399msnm) by bus from Lima (at sea level).
+I mean, if you’re doing a high mountain route and you go up very fast, it will affect you differently if you are going to Cuzco (3399msnm) by bus from Lima (at sea level).

 What are the most common symptoms of altitude sickness?

 Symptoms can begin to be felt from 2500 or 3000 meters of altitude.
-And one of the factors that most influences is the speed of ascent and the lack of acclimatization.
+And one of the factors that highly influence its effects is the speed of ascent and the lack of acclimatization.